 Other VPN-Related Tips for Accessing Gmail in China

 - Choose a VPN provider that offers Internet Kill Switch & Auto Reconnect features

 - Do not hesitate on getting aboard DoubleVPN or Tor Over VPN for maximum security

-- Keep your VPN on when accessing foreign email, communication and social services in China
+- Keep your VPN on when accessing foreign email, communication, and social networking sites in China

 - The China Government keeps logs of all VPNs operating in the country.
 Avoid Chinese VPNs.

 - Log out of social media apps & accounts, email accounts and websites before disabling VPN.

 - Remember to clear your PC & smartphone browser caches before/after using Gmail or any other Google Service!

 You might want to access Gmail in China because its the easiest and the most widely used email platform service out there but keep in mind that Gmail is no longer a secure email service in the world after the NSA, CIA, GCHQ, ACSC, and Mossad compromised the servers in their respective regions.

 There are, however, a number of growing encrypted email services that you can opt for if you are concerned about your privacy.